 Viewing posts for the category Field work

-ABR, Inc. is seeking field technicians based out of our Fairbanks office to support studies at project locations throughout Alaska.
+ABR's field technician positions in Fairbanks have been filled.
+These candidates will support studies at project locations throughout Alaska.
 The ideal candidate will have extensive field experience with a preference for good identification skills for birds (waterfowl, shorebirds, passerines), mammals, fish, and Alaska flora.
 Resistance to motion sickness is required; experience with aerial surveys for birds and/or mammals is a plus.
 Must be in excellent physical condition and able to work 10-12-hr days, hiking in difficult conditions and carry 14 kg (30 lbs).

 Our Anchorage office is seeking aquatic ecology technicians to assist with fishery, aquatic ecology, and water quality projects in streams, lakes, and marine waters throughout Alaska.